 One of the concerns for lowering blood pressure too much with medications is that increased medication can lead to an increase of risks like abnormal kidney function or passing out.

 As previously stated, people over 60 have twice the risk of having hypertension compared to the rest of the population.
 That’s why the American Heart Association (AHA) is sticking to its recommendation to take action once seniors’ blood pressure hits 140.

 The AHA is working on their own review of recommendations, which may be ready this summer.
 They are taking into account various studies to see if their recommendations will change in the future.

 “We still have something like 80 million people (in the US) that are still hypertensive,” said AHA President Steven Houser.
 He further added that each patient requires a different solution and had different goals to recover.

 AAFP president Dr. John Meigs agreed that there needs to be some flexibility since the blood pressure guidelines have changed.
-He pointed out that everyone has different needs and that needs to be taken into consideration when dealing with blood pressure.
+He pointed out that everyone has different needs and that needs to be taken into consideration when dealing with hypertension.

 For people with high blood pressure, L-Arginine Plus can help.
 L-Arginine Plus helps to boost the production of nitric oxide, increasing blood flow and helping to lower blood pressure naturally.